 How does tea help during cold or flu?

 Tea can play a crucial role in assisting the body in dealing with cold or flu symptoms.
 Various teas contain distinct constituents that interact with the body’s systems, promoting healing and comfort.
+In herbal medicine, tea has long been used as a traditional remedy for cold and flu relief, with herbs like licorice root and chamomile recognized for their soothing and immune-boosting properties.

 The role of tea in soothing cold and flu symptoms